MicrosoftDocs/learn/learn-pr/azure-devops/choose-an-agile-approach/includes/3-define-azure-boards.md

 1. Click **Unassigned**.
 1. Enter carol@tailspin.com (or select it from the drop-down box).
 1. Click **Save and close**.
-1. Do the same for the Increase visibility work item and assign it to Alice.
+1. Do the same for the Increase visibility work item and assign it to Mara.
-1. Do the same for the Stabilize build server work item and assign it to Bob.
+1. Do the same for the Stabilize build server work item and assign it to Andy.

 The board now looks something like this:

 [INSERT IMAGE]

-Alice: We did it!
+Mara: We did it!
 We created our first Azure Board and we identified the first tasks we'll take on.
 It's great!

-Everyone looks nervous.
+Everyone still looks nervous.